Frank Stagg (theologian): Personal

 Dr. Frank Stagg was born October 20, 1911, on his grandfather's rice farm near the small community of Eunice, Louisiana.
 Although the family name comes from an English ancestor, the Stagg family was of French Catholic descent, commonly called Cajuns.
 His grandfather and his uncle were the first of the Staggs to become Evangelical Christians.
 His uncle became a preacher who ministered in the native "Cajun" dialect.
 Frank was proud of his Louisiana French heritage and of his upbringing in the home of a Baptist deacon and Sunday School teacher.

 In his junior year at Louisiana College, Frank met his wife: Evelyn Owen of Ruston, Louisiana, who would become an integral part of his future endeavors.
-They married in 1935 and raised three children—Ted, Bob and Ginger.
+They married in 1935 and raised three children.

 Beliefs

 Counted among the "best-known progressive activists," Stagg addressed a variety of contemporary issues.
 These included civil rights, gender equity, Vietnam, the First Gulf War, ecumenism and aging.
 He also argued for the Bible's relevance.
 "The Bible is relevant," Stagg said.
 "We don't have to make it relevant."
 He said that the First Gulf War presented the ideal opportunity for Southern Baptists to "reassess and reject" the just war doctrine and embrace pacifism as the appropriate Christian response to all wars.
 He opposed Reformed points of doctrine such as predestination and other Calvinist beliefs in Southern Baptist life.